AbdulEldarrat/3380FinalProject/c#.md

   * How is reflection used?

 * 11)Memory Management
+  * C# uses automatic memory management similarly to Java, both employing the technique of *garbage collection*.
+The Garbage Collector implements specific policies to control the life cycle of data.
+When objects are created, they are marked as live by default.
+If an object can't be accessed by downstream code, it is no longer considered in use and is marked as eligible for destruction.
+After this happens, the object's *destructor* will run and destroy the object itself.
+This still leaves traces of the objects memory footprint, and is marked for collection.
+In the last phase of memory management, the garbage collector runs through the memory and removes data marked for collection.
 * 12)Comparisons of References and Values
   * In C# when two strings are compared, a result is produced that says one string is greater than, less than, or equal.
 To perform the comparison *==* or *.Equals(object)* can be used.
 The result of using *==* is determined based on the compile-time types of the objects being compared. *.Equals(object)* is polymorphic and as such can be overridden.
 The implementation of *.Equals(object)* will depend on the execution-time type of the target object.
 Another thing to note is that if comparing two things that are *null*, *==* will not cause errors while *.Equals(object)* will.
 For ordinary data types *==* can be used.